llpw-build/nutrition-planet/README.md

 ### Product Cards

 Within the Product Catalogue, I used bootstrap to create product cards for a clean view of a selection of products that is responsive depending on what screen size the website is being viewed on.
-These cards are created using infromation from the Model; the information is name, brand, price, stock availability etc. Clicking on the product card takes the user to the Product Detail page.
+These cards are created using information from the Model; the information is name, brand, price, stock availability etc. Clicking on the product card takes the user to the Product Detail page.

 ### Mobile and tablet responsiveness

-Depending on whether the user is viewing the project on either a mobile or tablet, the website adjusts its contents to be able to still be viewied in an appealing manner with a clean user interface.
+Depending on whether the user is viewing the project on either a mobile or tablet, the website adjusts its contents to be able to still be viewed in an appealing manner with a clean user interface.
 This ties back into the Bootstrap responsive classes that are mentioned above and are used throughout the site for this reason.

 ## Wireframes